Ethos and Aims

 Newbridge has a very strong ethos that places the student at the centre of everything we do.
 We recognise that the pupils we have in our school want to do well and want to achieve.
 We understand that sometimes they struggle to regulate their behaviour and we aim to support them through co-regulation to learn to manage themselves so they are ready to leave Newbridge and cope in the world outside.

 All our staff have specialist training to support children and young people who have difficulties forming attachments to adults, have experienced trauma and loss and who have experienced, for whatever reason, a disrupted and unstable education before they come to us.
-We offer extensive pastoral support and a number of individualised interventions to e
+We offer extensive pastoral support and a number of individualized interventions to ensure pupils can reach their potential.

 Our ultimate aim at Newbridge is to prepare our young people for adulthood and enable them to take their next steps knowing they have the skills for independent living and the knowledge and understanding to become healthy adults who can access employment and engage positively with their communities.